 The transistor on the left is called the "reference" transistor.
 Its base is tied to ground potential (0V).
 The op amp's main purpose is to keep the current through the reference transistor constant.
 It's called a "servo" op amp in this application.
 Remembering that op amps attempt to force their inputs to be equal, if we assume that the op amp is working normally, then because its positive input is at 0V, so must be its negative input, which is the reference transistor's collector.
 Therefore (bearing in mind that the current through the op amp's inputs and the DC current through C1 must be zero), the voltage drop across R52 is 15V, the current through it is 10µA by Ohm's Law, and that is also the (collector) current through the reference transistor.
 The op amp will drive its own output as necessary to force the emitters of the two transistors to whatever base-emitter voltage above 0V is needed to keep 10µA flowing through a transistor of this type.
 When the transistor parameters change due to temperature, the voltage will automatically adjust.

 Note R23.
-Part of its purpose is to limit the current through the op amp output and therefore through the transistors.
+Part of its purpose is to limit the current through the TL074 op amp output and therefore through the transistors.
 That op amp may be capable of driving its output as high as 12V, with current into the tens of milliamps or more.
 This could be enough to damage the transistors, and R23 prevents the current from going too far out of control.
+Calculating that the output voltage and current from the TL074 are expected to be less at the normal operating point does not suffice to protect the transistors from transients during startup, phase reversal conditions, and so on; R23 guarantees safe current under every voltage the TL074 is capable of producing.
 However, an even more important reason to use R23 is to reduce the voltage gain of the reference transistor.
 The reference transistor is effectively a common-base amplifier.
 Small changes in its emitter voltage translate into large changes in current (through the exponential voltage-to-current function), which create large changes in voltage when multiplied by the 1.5M current-setting resistor; thus, there can be significant voltage gain between the transistor emitter and the op amp negative input, and that is bad for stability.
 Adding the resistor R23 gears down voltage changes at the op amp output to much smaller changes at the transistor emitter, reducing the gain around the loop.
 The capacitor C1 is also meant to improve stability by bypassing short-term overshoots, as discussed in my article on op amp stability capacitors.
 Together, the resistor and capacitor kill the op amp's gain at high frequencies, preventing it from going into undesired oscillation.
 Transistors inside op amp feedback loops are often a source of stability problems and even op amps that are perfectly stable with passive resistor networks usually need some relatively aggressive compensation when there are transistors inside the loop.

 Looking at the circuit again, suppose the connection labelled IN is driven to 0V by the rest of the circuit.
 Then the two transistors will be at identical operating points (except for the possibly different collector-emitter voltages depending on what the output is connected to; we will assume that makes no difference and in practice it makes very little).
 They have the same base-emitter voltages, and we assume they are obeying the same exponential voltage-to-current law.
 The transistor on the left is passing a fixed 10µA, and so the one on the right must be as well, passing 10µA of output current to the rest of the circuit (which happens to be the oscillator core).
 If the temperature changes, then the voltage-to-current law changes, and so the op amp must drive the base-emitter voltages of both transistors to a new value.
 But if the transistors remain matched and at the same temperature as each other, they will continue both passing 10µA.
 The effect of the temperature change is cancelled out!